habibiefaried/hashicorp-baremetal/README.md

 # Notes

-Those are *real* my public IP, only temporary.
+1. Those are *real* my public IP, only temporary.
 It's being used for testbeds and experiments.
+2. Project is stopped, openvswitch ipsec cannot work when pulling http.